intec-co/express-api/README.md

 Requires Authorization header

 ### Postman examples
-The file apiCoinGecko.postman_collection.json contain a collection with examples of endpoint, it is necessary to set variable "authorization" with the token that return login, this value is send in Authorization header.
+The file apiCoinGecko.postman_collection.json contain a collection with examples of how to use endpoint, it is needed to set variable "authorization" with the token that return login, this value is sended in Authorization header.

 ## Structure of documents
-For a develop easier the relationship into documents use the key "user", in the real application the best option in mongodb is to use the key "_id".
+For an shorter code, the relationship between documents use the key "user", in the real application the best option in mongodb is to use the key "_id" or other field indexed.

 ## TODO
-- Create index in mongodb: as the database is in memory, no indices were created, **The best way to control unique data is the index**.
+- Create index in mongodb: as the database is in memory, no indexes were created, **The best way to control unique data is the index**.